Varsha-Verma/git/Git_Interview_Questions.md

 - This is a distributed version control system installed on local machines which allow developers to keep track of commit histories and supports collaborative work.
 - This is maintained by “The Linux Foundation”.
 - SVN, Mercurial, etc are the competitors
+- Git is a version control system of distributed nature that is used to track changes in source code during software development.
+It aids in coordinating work among programmers, but it can be used to track changes in any set of files.
+The main objectives of Git are speed, data integrity, and support for distributed, non-linear workflows.

 #### GitHub:
 - This is a cloud-based source code repository developed by using git.
 - This was acquired by “Microsoft.
 - GitLab, Atlassian BitBucket, etc are the competitors.
+- GitHub is a Git repository hosting service, plus it adds many of its own features.
+GitHub provides a Web-based graphical interface.
+It also provides access control and several collaboration features, basic task management tools for every project.

 ### Q. What has to be run to squash multiple commits (last N) into a single commit?
 Answer: Squashing multiple commits to a single one overwrites the history which is why it is recommended to be done using full caution.
 This step can be done by running the command: ```git rebase -i HEAD~{{N}}``` where {{N}} represents the number of commits needed to be squashed.